Klemek/Choice-Game/doc/en/Events.md

 	   TRIGGER DAY OFF
 	END
 ### Example 4 (Chest):
-	IF NOT CHEST152 # One time event
+	IFT NOT CHEST152 # One time event
-	   INVVAR 152 KEY152
-	   IF KEY152>=1
-	      INVDEL 152 1 "You use " # "{Chest key}x1"
+	   IFT KEY152 # chest's key trigger
 	      MAPR 0 0 1 CHEST1 1 # Change the tile to set it open
+	      RANDOM VAL 1 3 # Generate a random number
+	      IF VAL==1
 		      SAY "You find some food"
-	      INVADD 12 1 "You find : " # "{Canned food}x1"
+		      IF FOOD==0 # the global variable food might not exist VARG FOOD 0 #Create the global variable
+		      END
+		      ICZ FOOD 1 # Augmente la variable globale nourriture ELSE
+	      		SAY "This chest is empty"
+	      END
 	      MAPR 0 0 1 CHEST1 0 # Change the tile to set it close
 	      TRIGGER CHEST152 ON
 	   ELSE